- 2017-05-24: IntraWeb 17 – IntraWeb Markup Language (IWML)

 The biggest changes will be to the forms/pages themselves.
-The new page type (IWML) is significantly different than the existing page/form model.
+The new page type (IWML) is significantly different than the existing page model in implementation.

 Forward without Breakage